Normalised Degree Variance: Experiments

-In each subsampling approach, the resulting subnetworks often contained isolated nodes leading to failure in the computation of $H$.
+In each subsampling approach, the resulting subnetworks often contained isolated nodes leading to failure in the computation of $\rho$.
 This was the case for an average of 36.3\% of the time for a given real world network with nodes removed and 65.1\% and 67.1\% of the time for edges removed by degree and randomly, respectively.
-This highlights the intrinsic problem of the $H$ metric for broad use in network studies.
+This highlights the intrinsic problem of the $\rho$ metric for broad use in network studies.
 Still, these were disregarded and the mean value was taken only for those iterations which produced a subnetwork with no isolated nodes.
 The median absolute difference across the 184 real world networks was then computed for each metric at each percentage of nodes and edges removed.
-The results are as in Table \ref{ICONtab} where $\bar{v}_{sub}$ and $H_{sub}$ denote the corresponding metric values of the subnetworks.
-It is quite clear that, on average, the difference found for $\bar{v}$ is generally less than found for $H$ for both node and edge subsampling.
+The results are as in Table \ref{ICONtab} where $\bar{v}_{sub}$ and $\rho_{sub}$ denote the corresponding metric values of the subnetworks.
+It is quite clear that, on average, the difference found for $\bar{v}$ is generally less than found for $\rho$ for both node and edge subsampling.
 Moreover the differences are clearly fairly small, with the worst case scenario presented (25\% of edges randomly removed) showing a median change in $\bar{v}$ of just less than 0.01, indicating that the index is indeed robust to subsampling.
-This robustness was found to be stronger for node subsampling than for edge subsampling.
-Further, as expected, $\bar{v}$ was more robust in the edge subsampling approach following the evolutionary considerations than it was for the uniformly random subsampling approach, whereas, surprisingly the opposite was found for $H$ which may be indicative of the restriction of results for $H$ within subsamples which found no isolated nodes.
+This robustness was found to be stronger for node subsampling than for edge subsampling as seen by the fact that the median change in $\bar{v}$ was generally smaller in node subsampling than in edge subsampling for the same percentage removed.
+This is compounded by the fact that for a given number of nodes removed, we found that generally a higher percentage of edges were removed as a consequence, Table \ref{ICONtab}, row 4.
+Further, as expected, $\bar{v}$ was more robust in the edge subsampling approach following the evolutionary considerations than it was for the uniformly random subsampling approach, whereas, surprisingly the opposite was found for $\rho$ which may be indicative of the restriction of results for $\rho$ within subsamples which found no isolated nodes.